mintic-ai/ephemeral/docs/api/authentication.md

 # Authentication and Security

-This document covers the current authentication status, security considerations, and best practices for using the Docker On-Demand API.
+This document covers the current authentication status, security considerations, and best practices for using the Ephemeral API.

 ## Current Authentication Status

-**⚠️ Important Security Notice**: The Docker On-Demand API currently operates **without authentication**.
+**⚠️ Important Security Notice**: The Ephemeral API currently operates **without authentication**.
 All endpoints are publicly accessible to any client that can reach the API server.

 ### Authentication Configuration